MRC always strives to maintain the highest standards of teaching and learning.

 QUALITY ASSURANCE POLICY

 Mont Rose College always strives to maintain the highest quality of teaching and learning experience for its students.
 The provisions of this Policy of Management Education commit the college to a continuing process of improvement, and to maintaining its standards through a vigorous process of quality assurance.

-The college shall subject its education and training programmes to an continual process of improvement and quality enhancement.
+The college shall subject its education and training programmes to continual process of improvement and quality enhancement.
 The college will update and monitor periodically plans, and policies of education improvement.

-The colleges in east London will assist students in achieving their full academic potential and, to make progress towards this end possible, will ensure that their academic performance sets a benchmark against the ambitious achievement criteria, and make necessary arrangements to respond effectively to their feedback.
+The College in east London will assist students in achieving their full academic potential and, to make progress towards this end possible, will ensure that their academic performance sets a benchmark against the ambitious achievement criteria, and make necessary arrangements to respond effectively to their feedback.

-Student Academic Appeal Policy and Procedure
+Student Academic Appeals Policy and Procedure

 1 Purpose and scope of the procedure